 Having a CPA Prepare Your S Corporation Return

-If you want us to do the S corporation tax return, by the way, we strongly prefer to get a copy of the accounting software's data file (if you're using Quicken or QuickBooks) or a spreadsheet version of the profit and loss statement (if you're using any other accounting software program.)
+If you want us to do the S corporation tax return (and we'd welcome the opportunity to provide you with this service), we strongly prefer to get a copy of the accounting software's data file (if you're using Quicken or QuickBooks) or a spreadsheet version of the profit and loss statement (if you're using any other accounting software program.)
 We also need the previous year's S corporation tax return (if there is a previous year) or the IRS S election acceptance letter and a list of the shareholders, their names, addresses and social security numbers, and their share percentages (if the S corporation is new).

 Almost all CPA firms also require a signed engagement letter that spells out the exact work the CPA will perform, and that may specify or estimate the price for the work.
 (Our firm's standard engagement letter is available online.
 The engagement letter doesn't include prices because these vary by client.
 But our web site does include a page that gives standard S corporation tax return preparation costs.)

-Three final notes about having a CPA prepare your S corporation tax return:
+Three final notes about having a CPA or enrolled agent prepare your S corporation tax return:

 2. If an S corporation's revenues or total assets exceed $250,000, the S corporation tax return needs to include balance sheets at the beginning and end of the year.
 The balance sheet requirement means that you need to use a formal accounting software program (like QuickBooks, Peachtree Accounting, or Microsoft Small Business Accounting) and give the accounting data file to the CPA.
 Furthermore, the balance sheet requirement means you usually need to do a bit of additional bookkeeping in order to make sure that the ending balance sheet included with last year's S corporation tax return matches the starting balance sheet included with this year's S corporation tax return.
 You can have a trained bookkeeper do this, or you can pay the CPA extra money to do this as part of the S corporation tax return preparation.
 However, predictably, if you ask the CPA to perform this extra work, you either need to get the accounting information to the CPA early or you need to accept having your S corporation tax return extended and filing sometime after April 15th.